c0ded00d1e12/ecen224/_labs/image.md

 - Learn how to use `enum` values
 - Learn the structure of a multi-file C program (.h and .c files)
 - Get more practice with compilation of a program by using `gcc`

+## Getting Started

+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
+Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode on your Raspberry Pi.**

 ## Overview